You can find out about rental assistance and eviction prevention programs in each Arizona county HERE.

 Stay of Evictions

 Governor Ducey issued an executive order delaying the enforcement of eviction action orders for renters impacted by COVID-19.
 The order applies to renters who are quarantining due to COVID-19 or are facing economic hardship as a result of the outbreak.
-It will remain in effect for 120 days.
+It will remain in effect until October 31 for renters who provide proof of application for rental assistance prior to August 21st.

 For rental eviction prevention assistance, visit the AZ Department of Housing page.